 I put those suggestions forward because we know from other opinion polls that climate change does not rank highly with the electorate* — but a sample of 1200 in the ACT would give us an excellent handle on whether (or not) ACT residents are different.

 Some 43 per cent of the respondents thought it was moderately or very urgent for the ACT Government to address climate change, and 81 per cent thought the Government should take a strong leadership role.
 Nearly the same proportion thought there was ‘a moral duty’ for the ACT community to take action on climate change.

-Asked whether or not they were aware of what the ACT Government was doing in the area, only 40 per cent climbed that they knew; half of them could name solar farms, and a quarter could offer wind farms.
+Asked whether or not they were aware of what the ACT Government was doing in the area, only 40 per cent claimed that they knew; half of them could name solar farms, and a quarter could offer wind farms.
 No matter, nearly everybody thought it was a good thing for the ACT Government to help people make their homes more energy-efficient, and 90 per cent thought it was a good thing for the Government to introduce new building regulations ‘to make new buildings carbon neutral’.